jonathoneco/garden-logger/README.md

 ## Indexing
 - I should swap out the way I look for an index
+- I've simplified indexing a lot, instead of json index configs with for one type of indexing, I just touch or delete an empty .index file to indicate whether or not to numerically index my folders
 - All the indexing tools should interact with is a list of indices
     - Functions to get the indices in a directory
     - I'll need a way to reverse look up the document so I'll need some sort of ''